 Update: On January 24, 2020, the APTA released a statement indicating that CMS reversed its implementation of the changes covered in this article.
-Learn more about this reversal here.
+Learn more about this reversal in this blog post.

 It feels like the term “breaking news” has lost some of its gravity these days thanks in large part to the era of the 24-hour news cycle.
 However, today we’re bringing you information that’s hot off the press—and absolutely crucial to every single outpatient physical therapist and occupational therapist who bills for therapeutic activities, group therapy, and manual therapy.